Have You Lost Your Voice? Stand Up and be Counted

 Do you enjoy feeling like a pea in a pod?

 And do you prefer working in a setting where you’re in a compliance mode?

 If you answered no, you’re a warm-blooded human being.
 Sorry reptiles, you’re out.

 I’d like to share with you something I recently re-read.
-Two years ago I stumbled across on the internet a fascinating essay.
+A few years ago I stumbled across on the internet a fascinating essay.
 Well, maybe not an essay, but it was very cool.
-And then while travelling through New England last summer (I’m a neighboring Canadian) I picked up a copy of the softcover in North Conway, New Hampshire.
+And then while travelling through New England (I’m a neighboring Canadian) I picked up a copy.

 If you haven’t read the The Cluetrain Manifesto, first published in 2000, then this is essential reading.
 Written by four respected social media commentators, the Manifesto provides an enlightening look at our rapidly changing world and the democratizing role that the internet is playing.
 What’s fascinating is that it’s even more relevant now since when it was written–before Facebook, Google+, and a host of social media platforms.
 The manifesto is a free download.